Princedom of San Donato

-The princedom of San Donato was created by Leopold II, Grand Duke of Tuscany, for the Russian Italophile Anatoly Nikolaievich Demidov in 1840, so that Demidov could marry Mathilde Bonaparte, niece of Napoleon, without her losing her title of Princess.
+The Principality of San Donato was created by Leopold II, Grand Duke of Tuscany, for the Italophile member of the Russian nobility, Anatoly Nikolaievich Demidov in 1840, so that Demidov could marry Mathilde Bonaparte, niece of Napoleon, without her losing the title of Princess.

+History

-The title was never recognized in Russia.
+The title was never recognized in the Empire of Russia.
 It was named after Villa San Donato, the Demidov family's villa, built by the first prince's father near Florence.